zephyrproject-rtos/zephyr/doc/guides/dts/howtos.rst

    	};
    };

-To delete a property (this is how you override a true boolean property to a false value):
+To delete a property (in addition to deleting properties in general, this is how to set a boolean property to false if it's true in BOARD.dts):

 .. code-block:: none

-   /* Option 1 */
    &serial0 {
    	/delete-property/ some-unwanted-property;
    };